Sanae Takaichi: Japanese war crimes in World War II

+Japanese imperial succession debate

+Takaichi is not in favour of female succession.
+However, in the past she has said "I'm not opposed to a female emperor.
+I'm opposed to a matrilineal emperor."
+Adding "In reality, I imagine it would be difficult for a woman to succeed to the throne."
+Before finally stating "it would be better to restore the former imperial families to the imperial family."
+She later changed her position and is now opposed to female succession.

 Personal life

 Takaichi married a fellow member of the House of Representatives, Taku Yamamoto, in 2004.
 They have no children together, but Takaichi adopted Yamamoto's three children from a previous marriage.
 They divorced in July 2017, with Takaichi citing differing political views and aspirations as the reason.
 They remarried in December 2021.
 She has four grandchildren through her stepchildren.
 After undergoing surgery for a gynecological disease, Takaichi found it difficult to conceive and give birth, and gave up on having children.
 In 2007, she said, "I want society to be welcoming to infertile women."

 During her first marriage, Takaichi assumed her husband's family name legally, but continued to use her maiden name in public life.
 Upon remarriage, Taku Yamamoto took the name Takaichi instead, fulfilling the legal requirement that married couples have the same family name.
 Yamamoto suffered from a cerebral infarction in 2025, leaving the right side of his body paralysed.
 Takaichi serves as his caregiver.
-Despite being members of opposing political parties, Takaichi is known to be friends with Yoshihiko Noda, leader of the Constitutional Democratic Party of Japan, the largest opposition party, since 2024.
-Noda was Takaichi's senior during their time at the Matsushita Institute of Government and Management.
+Despite being members of opposing political parties, Takaichi is known to be friends with former prime minister and opposition leader Yoshihiko Noda; Noda was Takaichi's senior during their time at the Matsushita Institute of Government and Management.
+Since becoming prime minister, Takaichi's popularity among younger voters has resulted in her choices of handbags, fashion, and stationery becoming sold out; this has been dubbed as "Sana-mania".